-49. PNM has submitted drafts of the following agreements: (1) a limited liability company operating agreement (the "SPE LLC Agreement"), between the SPE and PNM; (2) the Indenture; (3) the Purchase Agreement; (4) the Servicing Agreement; (5) an Administration Agreement; and (6) an Intercreditor Agreement (together with the SPE LLC Agreement, the Indenture, the Purchase Agreement, the Servicing Agreement, and the Intercreditor Agreement, the "Transaction Documents.").
-These draft agreements are substantially the same as to terms and conditions as the draft agreements filed by PNM in Case No. 19-00018-UT.
+52. PNM has submitted drafts of the following agreements: (1) a limited liability company operating agreement (the "SPE LLC Agreement"), between the SPE and PNM; (2) the Indenture; (3) the Purchase Agreement; (4) the Servicing Agreement; (5) an Administration Agreement; and (6) an Intercreditor Agreement (together with the SPE LLC Agreement, the Indenture, the Purchase Agreement, the Servicing Agreement, and the Intercreditor Agreement, the "Transaction Documents.").
+These draft agreements are substantially the same as to terms and conditions as the draft agreements filed by PNM in Case No. 19-00018-UT, with the addition of the form of Intercreditor Agreement to address intercreditor rights given that PNM will be servicing both the SJGS Bonds and the Environmental Trust Bonds to be issued pursuant to this Application.
 PNM has provided drafts of the Transaction Documents to allow the Commission to evaluate the principal rights and responsibilities of the parties thereto.
 The final versions of these agreements, however, will be subject to change based on input from the rating agencies, investors and other parties involved in the marketing and structuring of the energy transition bonds.
 PNM has requested that the Commission approve the substance of the Transaction Documents, which would be executed substantially in the form submitted to the Commission, subject to such changes as are legally appropriate and necessary to satisfy bankruptcy or rating agency considerations or that otherwise are consistent with the provisions of the Financing Order.